 - Fox Tales International – Exploring Two Faces of IL History ($2,500) Bishop Hill

-- Friends of Hauberg Civic Center – Screenings of Jens Jensen documentary “The Living Great” ($1,500) Rock Island
+- Friends of Hauberg Civic Center – Screenings of Jens Jensen documentary “The Living Green” ($1,500) Rock Island

 - Galena-Jo Davies County Historical Society – Driftless in Illinois ($2,500) Galena

-- Go Veggie – Illinois’ Role in US Vegetarian History: A Story Map ($2,000) Chicago
+- Go Veggie – Illinois’s Role in US Vegetarian History: A Story Map ($2,000) Chicago

 - Greater Waukegan Development Coalition – Discover Ray Bradbury: A Drama, Documentary, and Music Experience ($2,500) Waukegan

-- Illinois College – Theatre Production: Against the Time: Illinois College and Abolition ($2,500) Jacksonville
+- Illinois College – Theatre Production: Against the Tide: Illinois College and Abolition ($2,500) Jacksonville

 - Kaskaskia Cahokia Trail Coalition – Self-guided tour booklet ($2,500) Waterloo